CharlesPikachu/freeproxy/docs/Quickstart.md

 #### Stricter Proxy Filtering Strategy

-By default, freeproxy fetches all proxies provided by the specified free proxy sources and only validates their format.
+By default, freeproxy fetches all proxies provided by the specified free proxy sources, only validating their format and performing simple de-duplication.
 If you want to further filter the crawled proxies to obtain a higher-quality proxy pool, you can do so by setting the `filter_rule` argument.

 For example, if you want to ensure that the proxy IPs are located in mainland China, you can do the following: